headblockhead/dotfiles/README.md

 2. Set up internet using Network Manager.

     The simplest option for quick network without wires is using Network Manager.
-It is preinstalled and has a tui for 30-second wifi setup.
+It is preinstalled and has a TUI for 30-second wifi setup.

     ```bash
     nmtui